[Estimated reading time: 2 minutes, 45 seconds]

 So you can break down the actions you need to take to achieve the goals you just defined (see step one!).

-Gather statements together and do your sums, or request a free X-Ray Review™ - it’s a diagnostic overview of your entire financial position.
+Gather statements together and do your sums, or request a X-Ray Review™ - it’s a diagnostic overview of your entire financial position.

 Then, armed with your goals and full financial facts, it’s time for…